The Cycle of Somatic Presence is all about being. A constantly shifting and redefining of being, but essentially still being.

 Living within the continuing shift

-And so as the moment moves on so does the cycle.
+Either way, the moments move on so does the cycle.
 As the moment shifts then so must we if we are to remain present.
 The subtle transformation continues; and our presence manifests as a constant embodiment of the appropriate response.
-The more we work with the cycle, the more the learning machine works its unconscious magic.
+The more we work with the cycle, the more we trust and the more we learn.
+As we practice so the learning machine works its unconscious magic.

 Nature is no absolute; neither are we.
 Presence is the authentic response to circumstances.
 Self awareness can recognise distraction.
 Thus aware we note that our attention is no longer where we intended it to be.
 When we perceive this then the choice to return is ours.